 An average of 85.1 percent of American homes have a computer, ranging from 76 percent to 92.3 percent depending on what state you live in.
 But while most of us have access to some kind of private device, there may come a time when we have to use a public computer or public Wi-Fi for one reason or another.
 How can you ensure safe internet activity when you are on a device or internet connection that is not your own?
 That is the topic of my new Tech and Business video (brought to you by Microsoft).

 Public computers are found in a range of places, including libraries, schools and universities, cafes, and more.
-Free public Wi-Fi hotspots are also popping up all around us, including restaurants, airports and coffee shops.
+Free public Wi-Fi hotspots are also popping up all around us, including restaurants.

 In fact, in 2010 a national study found that 77 million people – that is one-third of the American population 14 and older – used a public library computer or wireless network to access the Internet within the past year.
 Researchers found that over 75 percent of these people had Internet access elsewhere but used the public computer for convenience.